 4.5.1 Permitted Purpose.

-Provider and its personnel will access the Extranet and access, collect, use, view, retrieve, download or store Hopin Information from the Extranet solely for the Permitted Purpose.
+Provider and Provider Personnel will access the Extranet and access, collect, use, view, retrieve, download or store Hopin Information from the Extranet solely for the Permitted Purpose.

-Provider will ensure that Provider Personnel use only the Extranet account(s) designated for each individual by Hopin and will require Provider personnel to keep their access credentials confidential.
+Provider will only provision or permit access to the Extranet to those Personnel that have a need-to-know or as otherwise necessary to fulfill the Permitted Purpose.
+Provider must ensure that such Personnel use only the Extranet account(s) designated for each individual by Hopin and will require Personnel to keep their access credentials confidential and secure.
 Accounts are not to be shared.

 Provider will access the Extranet only through computing or processing systems or applications running operating systems managed by Provider and that include: (i) system network firewalls in accordance with Section 4.2.9 (firewalls); (ii) centralized patch management in compliance with Section 4.2.6 (vulnerability and patch management); (iii) operating system appropriate anti-malware software in accordance with Section 4.2.8 (malware defenses); and (iv) for portable devices, full disk encryption.

 Except if approved in advance in writing by Hopin, Provider will not download, mirror or permanently store any Hopin Information from any Extranet on any medium, including any machines, devices or servers.

 Provider will terminate the account and access to the Extranet of each of its Personnel immediately when (a) that Personnel no longer needs access to Hopin Information or (b) no longer qualifies as Personnel (e.g., the personnel leaves Provider’s employment or the Hopin engagement is complete).

 Provider will retain Hopin Information only as necessary for the Permitted Purposes.